tealstarr/tealstarr/README.md

 you should watch solarballs or mrspherical sometime ( its on youtube )

+readme is currently a wip!!! still thinkin about what to add here

 <!--
 **tealstarr/tealstarr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.